-After all other checks have been completed, carry out a 10% Overload Test:
+After all other checks have been completed, carry out a Maximum Load Test:

-- The load should be 10% of the maximum load shown on the lifting chart, eg.30,000kg +3,000kg = 33,000kg. - When lifting off the Sidelifter, keep the test load close to the Sidelifter - Carry out test at 300mm clearance from the Sidelifter side rail (i.e. 2800mm from Sidelifter centre line)
+- The load should be the maximum load shown on the Working Load Limit chart. - When lifting off the Sidelifter, keep the test load close to the Sidelifter - Carry out test at 300mm clearance between the Sidelifter side rail and the container.